Shida18719/heritage-housing-issue/README.md

 ## Main Data Analysis and Machine Learning Libraries

+### Languages Used

+- Python

 ### Technologies Used

 - [Codeanywhere](https://app.codeanywhere.com/) IDE to develop the app.

+- [Jupyter](https://jupyter.org/) to create and conduct data analysis in multiple stages of the project

 - [GitHub](https://GitHub.com/) to host the source code.

+- [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data) to source the dataset used for this project, with the provision of an API token.

 - [Heroku](https://www.heroku.com/) to deploy and host the live app.

 - Git to provide version control (to commit and push code to the repository).

+- [Streamlit](https://docs.streamlit.io/library/api-reference) to visualize data in graphical and tabular form

 - [Markdown Tables Generator](https://www.tablesgenerator.com/) to generate tables for the readme file.